BEAT: A Large-Scale Semantic and Emotional Multi-Modal Dataset for Conversational Gestures Synthesis: Multi-Modal Conditioned Gestures Synthesis Baseline

 where the discriminator input to the adversarial training is only the gesture itself.
 We also adopt a weight $\alpha$ to balance the body and hands penalties.
-After that, during training, we adjust the weights of L1 loss and adversarial loss using the semantic-relevancy label $\lambda$ The final loss function is where $\beta_{0}$ and $\beta_{1}$ are predefined weight for L1 and adversarial loss.
-When semantic-relevancy is high, we encourage the network to generate gestures that are spatially similar to ground truth as much as possible, thus strengthening the L1 penalty and decreasing the adversarial penalty.
-We empirically set 0.02, 100, 20 for $\alpha$, $\beta_{0}$ and $\beta_{1}$, respectively.
+After that, during training, we adjust the weights of L1 loss, and adversarial loss using the semantic-relevancy label $\lambda$ The final loss function is where $\beta_{0}$ and $\beta_{1}$ are predefined weight for L1 and adversarial loss.
+When semantic relevancy is high, we encourage the network to generate gestures spatially similar to ground truth as much as possible, thus strengthening the L1 penalty and decreasing the adversarial penalty.